AlexPiche/alexpiche.github.io/_pages/about.md

   - /about.html
 ---

-I am a research scientist at ServiceNow Research in Montreal.
+I am a Member of Engineering (Reinforcement Learning) at Poolside in Montreal.
 I am interested in alignment, self-improving systems, and AI safety.